Bycatch, marine life and the future of fisheries in the CLME+ region

 Not everything caught in a fishing operation is meant to be caught.
 Alongside target species, fishing gear can also unintentionally capture other marine animals.
 This is known as bycatch, and it is one of the clearest ways to see how fishing can affect far more than the catch that is brought to shore.

-Losses increase pressure on Caribbean marine ecosystems.
+Bycatch and associated mortality increase pressure on Caribbean marine ecosystems.

-These losses add to the acute strain on Caribbean fisheries and marine ecosystems already affected by overfishing, habitat degradation and pollution, while climate change places further stress on coastal and marine habitats.
-These non-target species all play a role in ecosystem health, with ETP species such as sharks and rays helping to maintain ecological balance as predators, while marine turtles support the health of habitats such as coral reefs and seagrass ecosystems.
 When these species are lost or repeatedly harmed through fishing interactions, it can destabilize marine ecosystems and the fisheries that exist within them, ultimately affecting the long-term resilience of food security, livelihoods and human wellbeing in the region.

-Part of what makes this problem difficult to solve is that it is not simply a matter of fishers choosing to do the wrong thing.
-Many fishers are simply unaware that better alternatives exist, and where awareness is growing, there is often little practical support or incentive to make a change.
 Add to that limited enforcement of existing rules and gaps in the information needed to guide good decisions, and it becomes clear that addressing bycatch requires more than just new technology — it requires a shift in knowledge, policy and community practice together.

 REBYC-III CLME+ is testing practical ways to reduce harmful interactions.

 The project also works to strengthen the policies and legal frameworks that govern fishing in each participating country, while developing incentives and strategies to encourage more responsible fishing practices across fishing communities.
-The goal is not to place the burden of change on individual fishers alone, but to build the kind of broad, shared understanding — among fishers, the fishing industry and the fish-buying public — that makes lasting change possible.
+The goal is not to place the burden of change on individual fishers alone, but to build the kind of broad, shared understanding and institutional support among fishers, the fishing industry and the fish-buying public — that makes lasting change possible.

 A healthier ocean for the long term.

-Ultimately, reducing bycatch is about more than protecting individual animals.
-It is about safeguarding the health and resilience of an entire marine region — one that millions of people in the Caribbean depend on for food, income and way of life.
 A future where fishing is more selective, marine ecosystems are better protected, and coastal communities continue to thrive is what REBYC-III CLME+ is working toward, contributing to the region's blue economy and its commitments to the Sustainable Development Goals adopted by the United Nations in 2015.

 Follow us on social media to stay up to date with REBYC-III CLME+ and the work being done to support more sustainable fisheries in the CLME+ region.